-On the day of Emmanuel Macron’s first speech to the EU Parliament, in which he called for a re-development of the EU, the Representation of the European Commission in Berlin provided a platform for politicians of five different German youth parties to engage in a discussion with a diverse audience on European identity and the future of the EU.
-The event was organised in cooperation by the Institute for European Politics and the think tank Polis180.
-A paper published by the network “Alternative Europa!” provided the basis for the discussion, as it assessed the concept of a European identity and discussed concrete policy recommendations for the promotion of a European identity.
-Guests were Malte Fiedler from the Left Youth, David Jahn from the Young Liberals, Jonas Littmann from the Jusos, Jenna Behrends from the CDU Berlin and Moritz Heuberger from the Green party.
-The mostly young audience got the chance to actively participate in the discussion due to its fishbowl format.
+On the day of Emmanuel Macron’s first speech to the EU Parliament, in which he called for a re-development of the EU, the Representation of the European Commission in Berlin provided a platform for young politicians of five different German youth parties to engage in an intergenerational discussion on a European identity and the future of the EU.
+The civil dialogue was initiated by the Institute for European Politics, the Representation of the European Commission in Berlin and the think tank Polis180.
+The paper published by the network “Alternative Europa!” provided the basis for the discussion, as it assessed the concept of a European identity and examined concrete policy recommendations for the promotion of a European identity.
+Participants on the panel included Malte Fiedler from the Left Youth, David Jahn from the Young Liberals, Jonas Littmann from the Jusos, Jenna Behrends from the CDU Berlin and Moritz Heuberger from the Green party.
+The civil dialogue was held in a fishbowl format, allowing the young audience to actively participate.
+Patrick Lobis from the Representation of the European Commission in Berlin and Carolin Marx from the Institute for European Politics welcomed the guests.
 Clara Kemme from Polis180 chaired the event.

-The paper of the network “Alternative Europa!” proposes the emergence of a European identity, in addition to solely national identities in the EU; as such an identity provides a solid basis for a stronger EU, supported by its citizens.
+The discussion paper of the network “Alternative Europa!” proposes the emergence of a European identity, in addition to the already existing national identities in the EU; as such an identity provides a solid basis for a stronger EU, supported by its citizens.
 Among other things, this would significantly foster cohesion and unity in the EU.
-The paper particularly mentions policy recommendations in the areas of participation, publicity, solidarity and European narrative.
+The paper particularly mentions concrete policy recommendations in the areas of participation, publicity, solidarity and a European narrative.

-In the wake of constantly strong populist and Eurosceptic parties in Europe, the emergence of a European identity was discussed with consideration to the broader question of legitimacy of the EU and the benefits for its citizens.
-Moreover, it was questioned how the importance of the EU can be comprehended and brought closer to the attention of regionally anchored citizens all over Europe.
+In the wake of strong populist and Eurosceptic parties in Europe, the emergence of a European identity was critically discussed with consideration to the broader question of legitimacy of the EU and the benefits for its citizens.
+Several questions were raised, for example on whether the importance of the EU could be further strengthened through a European identity, even for regionally anchored citizens all over Europe.
 All of the speakers perceived this aspect to be crucial to counteract Eurosceptic and nationalist resentments.